-• Establishing a regional authority to manage public transit.
+• Establishing a regional mass transit authority.

 The staff of the Comprehensive Planning Division will be responsible for monitoring the recommendations of the plan through their responsibility for developing the City's Capital Improvement Program.
 The Capital Improvement Program is a six year budget for all City agencies (see Chapter XI) administered by the Department of Planning.
 As part of the Comprehensive Planning process, the Department has added an accountant position to its staff and will be incorporating the capital budget into the Citistat process.
 This will ensure careful tracking and timely completion of all projects.